-We are a biotechnology company focused on developing and commercializing genetic medicines for patients with rare diseases.
-Using our patented platform that is based on engineered HSV-1, we create vectors that efficiently deliver therapeutic transgenes to cells of interest in multiple organ systems.
+Using our patented gene therapy technology platform that is based on engineered HSV-1, we create vectors that efficiently deliver therapeutic transgenes to cells of interest in multiple organ systems.
 The cell's own machinery then transcribes and translates the encoded effector to treat or prevent disease.
-We formulate our vectors for non-invasive or minimally invasive routes of administration at a healthcare professional's office or potentially in the patient's home by a healthcare professional.
-Our goal is to develop easy-to-use medicines to dramatically improve the lives of patients living with rare diseases and chronic conditions.
-Our innovative technology platform is supported by in-house, commercial scale Current Good Manufacturing Practice ("CGMP") manufacturing capabilities.
+We formulate our vectors for non-invasive or minimally invasive routes of administration at a healthcare professional's office or in the patient's home by a healthcare professional.
+Our goal is to develop easy-to-use medicines to dramatically improve the lives of patients living with rare and serious diseases.
+Our innovative technology platform is supported by an in-house, FDA-inspected commercial scale CGMP manufacturing facility and a second, completed and qualified, commercial scale CGMP facility to support future expansion.

-Business Highlights
+Performance Highlights